11th March, 2020

 For a consumer or internet user there is an immediate impact.
-It means that they might not be able to buy those concert tickets, or make an online a payment on time, or complete any number of internet-based e-commerce purchases, if the webserver needed to process that transaction is under attack.
+It means that they might not be able to buy those concert tickets, or make an online payment on time, or complete any number of internet-based e-commerce purchases if the webserver needed to process that transaction is under attack.
 It might mean loss of connectivity and remote control of IoT devices or connected home appliances.
 Or if the DDoS attack is being used to mask a much more sophisticated data exfiltration attack it could mean that personal subscription data is being stolen from a website.

-From a commercial businesses perspective it might be prevented from selling goods online.
+From a commercial business perspective it might be prevented from selling goods online.
 A media outlet from releasing a story.
 A streaming video provider from generating Pay Per View revenue.
 Or as already said, the DDoS attack may be masking something more insidious such as data exfiltration or malware injection.
 Published reports say that enterprises face a bill of between $50,000 (£35,000) to $2.5M (£1.8M) for each attack.

 In February 2018 GitHub was hit with one of the biggest DDoS attacks ever recorded, this is what the traffic looked like